robyrussell/oh-my-zsh/README.md

 )
 ```

-_Note that the plugins are separated by whitespace (spaces, tabs, new lines...). **Do not** use commas between
-them or it will break._

 #### Using Plugins

-Each built-in plugin includes a **README**, documenting it.
+Each built-in plugin includes a **README** documenting it.
 This README should show the aliases (if the plugin
-adds any) and extra goodies that are included in that particular plugin.
+adds any) and extra features that are included in that particular plugin.

 ### Themes

 We'll admit it.
 Early in the Oh My Zsh world, we may have gotten a bit too theme-happy.
 We have over one
 hundred and fifty themes now bundled.
 Most of them have
 [screenshots](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes) on the wiki (We are working on updating this!).
-Check them out!

 #### Selecting A Theme